nick-nagaraj/nick-nagaraj.github.io/_posts/2020-04-14-object-detection-2.md

 ## Deployment
 [Render](https://render.com/) is a brilliant service that allows you to host your containerized applications on the cloud, allowing executable access to anyone to access your project!
-By the end of this, we'll be able to upload an image, and view the license plate number on the website.So how do we package our application so that all our dependencies are available?
-The answer, is that we create a isolated environment for our application so that it can run independently on any system or service.
+By the end of this, we'll be able to upload an image and view the license plate number on the website.
+So how do we package our application so that all our dependencies are available?
+The answer, is that we create an isolated environment for our application so that it can run independently on any system or service.
 [Docker](https://docs.docker.com/get-started/) is the magic word.
 Docker allows us to neatly package our code into a container, which can later be run through a Render web service.
+Thus we will be creating a simple web application.

 ### Containerization
-Let's go ahead and setup Docker on our system.
+Let's go ahead and set up Docker on our system.
 Installation instructions are provided [here](/https://docs.docker.com/engine/install/ubuntu/).
 The key step is to create a Dockerfile.
 What is a Dockerfile?
-It consists instructions that the container runs to ensure that the application encased can run properly.
+It consists of instructions that the container runs to ensure that the application encased can run properly.
 We specify the instructions that are needed to run our application within the container.
 For this particular application, here is my Dockerfile:

 {% highlight py %}
 FROM "ubuntu:bionic"